-Remember to bring a photo ID and allow yourself enough time to complete the test prior to the posted closing time.
-The average time to complete the placement test is 2-1/2 hours.
+You must bring a valid photo ID and arrive with enough time to complete testing prior to the posted closing time.
+Please allow at least 2.5 hours to complete the full College Placement Test.

-Personal belongings should be left at home or locked in a testing center locker.
-Hours of operation vary throughout the year and are posted at the various test centers.
-For more information contact the Student Assessment Center at 908-709-7486 or visit the following website http://www.ucc.edu/admissions/testing.aspx.
+Hours of operation vary throughout the year and are posted on the Testing Center website.
+For more information regarding testing or testing exemptions, please contact the Testing Center at 908-709-7486 or visit the following website www.ucc.edu/testing.